cstrangedk/skale-network/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-## SKALE is a decentralized proof-of-stake network of high-throughput low-latency elastic sidechains that run in parallel with the Ethereum blockchain.
+SKALE is a decentralized proof-of-stake network of high-throughput low-latency elastic sidechains that run in parallel with the Ethereum blockchain.
 Skale enables you to run your dApp with a better user experience without trading-off security.

-## <a id="mission"></a>SKALE'S Mission
+## SKALE'S Mission
 Our mission is to empower dApps.
 We believe in a decentralized world where value accrues more equitably and we are building infrastructure to support a thriving dApp ecosystem.

 ## SKALE Demos